emer/gosl/README.md

 # gosl

-Go as a shader language: converts Go code to HLSL.
+`gosl` implements Go as a shader language for GPU compute shaders: converts Go code to HLSL, and then uses the [glslc](https://github.com/google/shaderc) compiler (e.g., from a vulkan package) to compile into an `.spv` SPIR-V file that can be loaded into a vulkan compute shader.

+Thus, `gosl` enables the same CPU-based Go code to also be run on the GPU.
+The relevant subsets of Go code to use are specifically marked using `//gosl:` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a shader.
+Method functions and pass-by-reference pointer arguments to `struct` types are supported and incur no additional compute cost due to inlining (see notes below for more detail).

 See `examples/basic` for a working basic example, using the [vgpu](https://github.com/goki/vgpu) Vulkan-based GPU compute shader system.

-use:
+Use these comment directives:

 ```
 //gosl: start <filename>